Privacy Policy

 • Directly from you (e.g. enquiries, meetings, surveys, events, email/phone).

-• From clients and authorised third parties (e.g. health professionals, nominated referees, employment checking agencies where justified).
+• From clients and authorised third parties (e.g. health professionals, nominated referees, recruitment check agencies).

 • From publicly available sources (e.g. LinkedIn) where appropriate.